bacionejs/battito/README.md

 ---

 Battito, a Sonant-based music tracker.
 At only 2k for the song and player, it is perfect for size-constrained games.
-Unlike other Sonant-based trackers, Battito uses a piano roll, making editing easier, and live-looping to get immediate feedback.
+Unlike other Sonant-based trackers, Battito uses a piano roll, making editing easier, and with live-loop editing and a blazingly fast engine, you're sure to have a lot of fun.
 It currently works only on the Chrome browser and looks great on a tablet.
 See the 25-second in-app video tutorial.

 ---